TelemetryDeck/docs/articles/check-if-users-upgrade-to-latest-app-version.md

 ---
-title: How to detect if users update to the latest app version
+title: Detect if users update to the latest app version
 tags:
   - setup
   - beginner